Jaguar XF Sportbrake (2017 - ) review

 Interested in buying Jaguar XF?

 It’s notable Jaguar calls this a Sportbrake rather than an estate, and the looks certainly live up to the first half of that name.
 At the front, it’s pretty much identical to the saloon it’s based on, so the main differences are at the back end.
-That centres on the larger boot, but rather than sticking on a big box and being done with it, Jaguar’s designers have been able to graft on something that retains the elegance of the saloon.
+That centres on the larger boot, but rather than just grafting on a big box, Jaguar’s designers have been able to craft a shape that retains the elegance of the saloon.
 In a nod to its more practical role, it shares the same rear lights as the F-Pace SUV.

 Standard models are a little less striking than those in higher trim levels, but come with alloy wheels, xenon headlights and a gloss black finish for the gaping centre grille.
 R-Sport models get larger alloys and a sporty body kit; Portfolio models are distinguished by lashings of chrome on the side vents and grille; and the top-spec 'S' versions get a unique body kit, twin exhausts and red brakes.

-Practicality is the main reason why anyone would buy a Spotrbrake rather than a saloon, and the good news is that the XF has a really roomy interior.
+Practicality is the main reason you’d buy a Sportbrake rather than a saloon, and the good news is the XF has a really roomy interior.
 Front and rear passengers have enough space to stretch out, with head-, knee-, and elbow-room all generous enough to accommodate six-foot adults.
-The only big issue is that the middle rear seat is harder and narrower than those either side of it.
-Combined with the high transmission tunnel in the floor, that means this spot is best saved only for occasional use.
+The only big issue is the middle rear seat is harder and narrower than those either side of it.
+Combined with the high transmission tunnel in the floor, it means this spot is best saved only for occasional use.

 Ride and handling

-Just as it looks surprisingly sporty for an estate, the XF Sportbrake is a far more enjoyable thing to drive than you might expect.
-In particular, the steering is great, with quick responses and plenty of feel, and that helps the car to glide in and out of corners with real poise.
+The XF Sportbrake is a far more enjoyable thing to drive than you might expect.
+In particular, the steering is great, with quick responses and plenty of feel, and that helps the car to glide in and out of corners with real poise and fluidity.
 Overall, it feels like a much smaller, lighter car on very twisty or challenging roads.
 If you want the added security of four-wheel drive – and many owners will, we suspect – it can be specified as an option on most of the range.
 None of this agility comes at the expense of comfort, either.
-Yes, the ride on larger alloy wheels has a firm edge in town, but everywhere else, the XF is comfortable, composed and quiet at all times, meaning it’ll entertain you whether you’re taking the kids to school, blasting along your favourite B-road or cruising along the motorway to your next business meeting.
+Yes, the ride on larger alloy wheels has a slightly firm edge in town, but it’s still comfortable, composed and quiet at all times, meaning it’ll entertain you whether you’re taking the kids to school, blasting along your favourite B-road or cruising along the motorway to your next business meeting.

 Whether it's your monthly finance payments or the lowest possible CO2 emissions, running costs are crucial when it comes to executive cars.
-Happily, the four-cylinder diesels in the XF are up there with the class best for efficiency.
-In fact, the cleanest XF emits just 118g/km of CO2, and its official combined fuel economy is over 60mpg – low enough to make the XF a very affordable choice as a company car.
-Overall, the XF is priced on a par with its closest competitors, but low insurance groups, keenly priced servicing packs and excellent predicted residuals make the XF a really affordable premium estate.
+Rivals from Audi and BMW have more impressive official figures, but the Jag’s aren’t that far behind.
+The cleanest XF emits 118g/km of CO2, and its official combined fuel economy is over 60mpg – low enough to make the XF a very affordable choice as a company car.
+Overall, the XF is priced on a par with its closest competitors, but low insurance groups, keenly priced servicing packs and strong resale values make the XF a really affordable premium estate.
 Its high values as a used car will make it very tempting for private buyers, too.

 The latest XF is too new to have featured in any customer reliability surveys, but a good indication of its durability comes from our experience with the previous generation.
 That car has performed pretty well in the Warranty Direct Reliability Index, with one notable exception: a large proportion of owners experienced problems with electrical components.
 However, the new XF shares very little with the old car, with all-new electronics, engines and gearboxes.
 Jaguar as a company also does better in the study than most other premium brands, outranking Audi, BMW and Mercedes-Benz, although the gap between all four is fairly narrow.
 As standard, the XF comes with a three-year unlimited-mileage warranty, which owners have the option of extending for another 12 months for a small fee.
 A five-year servicing pack is also really affordable, which takes the financial sting out of routine car maintenance.

-Autonomous Emergency Braking helps prevent minor shunts, automatically applying the brakes if the driver fails to react to an impending collision.
-And, the Lane Departure Warning does exactly what it says.
-Six airbags round off the standard-issue safety equipment, but options include a rather naff-looking head-up display, as well as Traffic Sign Recognition to remind you of the current speed limit.
-A Lane Keep Assistant that will steer for you if it thinks you're wandering out of line, and an alert that'll warn you about passing traffic when reversing, are also available as optional extras.
+Autonomous emergency braking helps prevent minor shunts, automatically applying the brakes if the driver fails to react to an impending collision.
+And, the lane departure warning does exactly what it says.
+Six airbags round off the standard-issue safety equipment, but options include a head-up display and traffic sign recognition to remind you of the current speed limit.
+A lane keep assistant that will steer for you if it thinks you're wandering out of line, and an alert that'll warn you about passing traffic when reversing, are also available as optional extras.

-You won't want for much, but worthwhile options include the adaptive dynamics suspension, the automatic gearbox, and on the entry-level trims, split/fold rear seats.
-One other upgrade you might be tempted by is the InControl Touch Pro infotainment system, which brings with it a faster processor, larger 10.2-inch touch-screen, and uprated stereo.
+You won't want for much, but there’s a lengthy list of options on offer in case you want to tailor your car to your exact taste.
+One upgrade you might be tempted by is the InControl Touch Pro infotainment system, which brings with it a faster processor, larger 10.2-inch touch-screen and an uprated stereo.
 However, we experienced no real benefit to the pricier system in testing, so we'd suggest you save your money.
 The only executive saloon to offer the same amount of equipment as standard is the Mercedes E-Class.

-If you want an executive estate that's as good to drive as it is to look at – but with no major compromise in terms of space and practicality – few cars will get the pulse racing as fast as the Jaguar XF.
-Luckily, all that appeal is backed up by highly competitive running costs, all the latest safety kit, and a spacious interior.
+If you want an executive estate that's as good to drive as it is to look at – but with no major compromises in terms of space and practicality – few cars will get the pulse racing as fast as the Jaguar XF.
+Luckily, all that appeal is backed up by highly competitive running costs, all the latest safety measures and generous luxury equipment.
 It could even tempt buyers who want the space and practicality of an SUV, but are after a more exciting drive, and don't need or want the higher driving position.